 Once at the islands, kayaks and stand up paddles boards were available for use while other groups were taken to see the beach and caves.
 If you choose to swim by the caves, be careful to watch for sea urchins.
 You are not allowed to take your sunglasses or cameras with you when you get off the boat because they don’t want anything else left in the water with the ongoing clean up.
 However I think a GoPro would be acceptable if it’s secured correctly.

 Lunch was served after the activities.
-It consisted of three different types of salad and ceviche with tortilla chips.
+It consisted of different types of salad and ceviche with tortilla chips.
 Snacks were available for purchase on board but they were a bit expensive.
-I would suggest taking chips or crackers with you that you bought somewhere else.
+I would suggest taking chips or crackers with you if you felt you needed to snack.
 There was also a free bar that opened once the activities were completed.

 The return ride back was music, dancing and a few games for those that wanted to participate.
 It wasn’t too loud and you didn’t feel you had to participate.
 Again, we stopped a lot to see the whales.